 Cash and cash equivalents amounted to P3,019 million as of December 31, 2012, up by 76% from P1,720 million as of December 31, 2011.
-Cash was mainly provided from investing activities mainly from the proceeds on the sale of broadband assets and from operating activities principally from decrease in inventories, collection of customers' deposits and advances and it was used for financing activities primarily for payment of interest bearing loans and dividends.
+Cash was mainly provided from investing activities mainly from the proceeds on the sale of assets of the broadband segment and from operating activities principally from decrease in inventories, collection of customers' deposits and advances and it was used for financing activities primarily for payment of interest bearing loans and dividends.

-Trade and other receivables reached P1,220 million as of December 31, 2012 against P1,137 million as of December 31, 2011.
+Trade and other receivables reached P1,287 million as of December 31, 2012 against P1,137 million as of December 31, 2011.
 The increase was principally due to higher receivable position of the distribution segment.